cicsdev/cics-java-liberty-springboot-jms/README.md

     ```

 The value of 10 on maxPoolSize is used as an example only.
 Set maxPoolSize to the maximum number of concurrent users of the connection factory.

-Liberty does not ship with the MQ resource adapater, so you must specify the location in zFS of the IBM MQ resource adapter with a variable element.
-On the value attribute, specify the path to the IBM MQ resource adapter file, wmq.jmsra.rar.

 - Deployment option 1: